oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Creating Txn-Tokens

 ### Initial Creation
 Txn-Tokens are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} access token.
-This workload then performs an OAuth 2.0 Token Exchange {{RFC8693}} to obtain a Txn-Token.
+The externally visible endpoint exchanges the received token for a transaction token before sending it to the workload.
+The transaction token may be obtained through a local interface, or it may be requested from a remote server.

+If the transaction token request is made via HTTP to a remote server, it SHOULD use RFC8693 as described in this specification.
 To do this, it invokes a special Token Service (the Txn-Token Service) and provides context that is sufficient for it to generate a Txn-Token.
 The context information provided to the Txn-Token Service MAY include:

 * The external authorization token (e.g., the OAuth access token)
 * An internally generated JWT representing the subject of the request